biwano/vue-forms-mixin/README.md

 ### What happens if I modify a value used as a parameter to a validation method
 The mixin tracks dependencies, so it should magically work anyways...
 It should...

+### Is there anyway to know if the form or attributes are dirty/pristine and prevent pristine inputs to have error/success classes binded to them?
+I am thinking to do it.
+Lemme know if you would like to have it implemented